MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 The Azure CLI command `az sql server create` is used to provision a new logical server.
 The below command will provision a new server with Microsoft Entra-only authentication enabled.

-The server SQL Administrator login will be automatically created and the password will be set to a random password.
-Since SQL Authentication connectivity is disabled with this server creation, the SQL Administrator login won't be used.
+The server SQL administrator will be automatically created and the password will be set to a random password.
+Since SQL authentication connectivity is disabled with this server creation, the SQL administrator login won't be used.

 The server Microsoft Entra admin will be the account you set for `<MSEntraAccount>`, and can be used to manage the server.